 Dog rescued with a severe eye infection.
 Luckily we arrived in time to save her eye.
 Presently, Pufi lives at the ROLDA small sanctuary.

 Searing pain spread like wild fire through Lori's haunches and tail.
 Running away was impossible because he had a broken leg.
 Presently, he is at the ROLDA sanctuary.

 Rescued with a big tumor on his belly which needed immediate removal.
 Presently, this beautiful boy lives in Switzerland.

-Rescued from streets completely blind, White Angel melt many hearts.
+Rescued from the streets completely blind, White Angel melt many hearts.
 Adopted in Norway, renamed Zinga she is trained to search and rescue dogs lost in Norwegian forests!

-When you visit any web site, it may store or retrieve information on your browser, mostly in the form of cookies.
+When you visit any website, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalised web experience.

 Because we respect your right to privacy, you can choose not to allow some types of cookies.
 Click on the different category headings to find out more and change our default settings.
 However, blocking some types of cookies may impact your experience of the site and the services we are able to offer.